mroth/bootslap/README.md

 ## VERSION 3
 Moving to using chef recipes for software installation.
 Trying to backport all my needed installs into `pivotal_workstation` project so they can benefit others.

+MORE TODO
+ - set dotfiles repo uri at top of rakefile
+ - install_cookbooks_if_dont_exist rake task √
+ - ensure bundler runs with rake
+ - ensure bundler with rvmrc?

 ## VERSION 3 TODO
  - finish migration of installers to pivatol_workstation/soloist